50th

 Things to Know

 English and Hawaiian are official languages.
 English is the main language spoken in the Hawaiian Islands.
 Most residents of Hawaii speak English.
-It is commonly used by the state, business', and schools.
+It is used by the state, business', and schools.

 Hawaii is the southernmost U.S. state and the only state made up of islands.
 Ka Lae on the island of Hawaii is the southern most point of the USA.